tomkimpson/academic-kickstart/content/talk/compsci/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Strong Field Pulsar Timing"
+title: "Computational modelling in the gravitational strong field"
 event:
 event_url:
-location: University College London (UCL)
+location: Computational Sciences in the 21st Century, UCL
 address:
   street:
-  city: London
+  city:
   region:
   postcode:
   country:
-summary: Conference talk at **SPINS-UK**
+summary: Conference poster at **Computational Sciences in the 21st Century, UCL**
 abstract:

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: 2019-05-10T14:00:00Z
+date: 2019-01-10T14:00:00Z
 #date_end: 2015-11-17T11:40:01+05:30
 all_day: false